 Fear has a profoundly negative impact on engagement, learning efficacy, productivity, and innovation, but until now there has been a lack of practical information on how to make employees feel safe about speaking up and contributing.
-Timothy Clark, a social scientist and an organizational consultant, provides a framework to move people through successive stages of psychological safety: Member, Learning, Contributor, and Challenger.
+Timothy Clark, a social scientist and an organizational consultant, provides a framework to move people through successive stages of psychological safety: Inclusion Safety, Learner Safety, Contributor Safety, and Challenger Safety.

 Epic Change is a path-breaking contribution to the study of leadership and organizational change.
 Based on a landmark study of 53 cases of large-scale organizational change in business, healthcare, government, education, and the non-profit sector, acclaimed thought leader and researcher, Dr. Timothy R. Clark unveils the "Power Curve of Change" framework and EPIC system for change management (Evaluate, Prepare, Implement, Consolidate) for leaders who are charged to lead high-stakes change initiatives in their organizations.

 The Employee Engagement Mindset outlines a simple six-part shared manager/employee model for increasing engagement: Shaping, Connecting, Learning, Stretching, Achieving, and Contributing.
 It shifts the paradigm of engagement from an employer-centered model to an employee-centered view.
 By emphasizing shared manager and personal responsibility, coupled with intrinsic motivation, you will dramatically increase employee engagement.